k2662/kotlin/libraries/kotlinx-metadata/jvm/ReadMe.md

 but still provide some access to metadata.
 Keep in mind that this method has limitations:

 1. Metadata returned by this method can not be written back, because we are not sure if it is still valid format for newer versions.
 It is intended for introspection alone.
-2. We cannot guarantee that metadata is not changed in the other unpredictable ways in the future. `readLenient()` tries its best, but still may throw a decoding exception if metadata cannot be read at all.
+2. We cannot guarantee that metadata is not changed in the other unpredictable ways in the future. `readLenient()` tries its best, but still can throw a decoding exception or even return incorrect result.

 ## Module metadata